EyalYe/OLEDWidget/README.md

-Here’s a polished and slightly more engaging version of your README:

----

 # OLEDWidget

 **OLEDWidget** is a fun little project I created out of curiosity (and boredom).
 It displays real-time weather data—or pretty much any information you like, as long as there's an API to serve it.
 A character named **"Packy"** bounces around the screen, and each time he hits the top edge, a new information page appears.